-Determination of lease term of contracts with renewal and termination options - Company as a lessee
+Determination of lease term of contracts with renewal and termination options.
 The Company has several lease contracts that include extension and termination options.
 The Company applies judgement in evaluating whether it is reasonably certain whether or not to exercise the option to renew or terminate the lease.
 That is, it considers all relevant factors that create an economic incentive for it to exercise either the renewal or termination.
 After the commencement date, the Company reassesses the lease term if there is a significant event or change in circumstances that is within its control and affects its ability to exercise or not to exercise the option to renew or to terminate (e.g., construction of significant leasehold improvements or significant customization to the leased asset).

-The Company does not include the renewal periods as part of the lease term for leases of office spaces and warehouses since these are not reasonably certain to be exercised considering that renewal of the lease terms are subject to mutual agreement of both parties.
+The Company does not include the renewal period as part of the lease term for leases of office spaces and warehouses since these are not reasonably certain to be exercised and are subject to mutual agreement of both parties.
 Furthermore, the periods covered by termination options are included as part of the lease term only when they are reasonably certain not to be exercised.